rakirs2/IntuitivePython/README.md

 - Trying my best to do the problems as I can in C/C++/C# to have an answer key of sorts
 - Slowly integrating tools/concepts one at a time
 - Learn then do.
 Don't move on until "Do" is done.

+## Things that are working
+- spending time/having fun
+- showing things that work and having the student recreate them
+- giving answer keys?

+## Things that need reconsideration
+- Remember the student's age.
+Just because you (Srikar) learned in College as a first language doesn't meant that everyone should learn that way